-Matrox releases Adobe Creative Suite 6 drivers
+Matrox Releases Adobe Creative Suite 6 Drivers

-Matrox Video Video Products Group released support for the new Adobe Creative Suite 6 Production Premium software and Adobe Mercury Transmit with the Matrox MXO2 family of I/O devices and the Matrox Mojito MAX I/O card.
+MONTREAL—Matrox Video Products Group has released support for the new Adobe Creative Suite 6 Production Premium software and Adobe Mercury Transmit with the Matrox MXO2 family of I/O devices and the Matrox Mojito MAX I/O card.

 The latest product and technology information